chrisspen/laser-range-finder/README.md

 ![Line Estimate 2](docs/images/sample-line-2.jpg)

 That's removed a lot of the noise, but notice there's still a tiny bit of noise in the top-left part of the image.
 For this setup, the laser was positioned below the camera, which means that the line should never appear above the middle row.
-So can assume any laser line pixels detected above the middle row are noise.
+So we can assume any laser line pixels detected above the middle row are noise.
 That gives us our final image, which almost perfectly detects the laser projection:

 ![Line Estimate 3](docs/images/sample-line-3.jpg)